roytang/blog/content/notes/2014/04/452461010335461377/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/452461010335461377/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “A good traveler has no fixed plans and is not intent on arriving” —Lao Tzu
+“A good traveler has no fixed plans and is not intent on arriving”

+—Lao Tzu